junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas turns to shut the dungeon gate, not saying a word.

 "Wait, wait!"
 Lucifer yells.
 "Don't go so fast.
 Look at you, touchy touchy.
 I'm just trying to give some friendly advice, you know, sometimes only an outsider can see the most clearly.
-You don't want him find out only when you're a corpse, do you?"
+You don't want him find out only when you're a cold bloody corpse, do you?
+Oh wait, I forget, you wouldn't even *have* a bloody body left, you'll just explode -- Poof, and gone."

 "It won't happen if you can do your part," Cas says glumly.